Exit Stage Death: Plot

-Veteran TV actress Kathleen Townsend (Ellen Barkin) arrives at a mansion to visit her old co-star, Michael Graves (Tim Meadows).
-Former stars of the acclaimed buddy cop show Spooky and the Cop, they now despise each other.
-Michael has married a younger woman named Ava (Jameela Jamil), who made a fortune by funding SheTrade, an online discount brokerage for women.
+Veteran TV actress Kathleen Townsend (Ellen Barkin) arrives at a mansion to visit her former co-star, Michael Graves (Tim Meadows).
+Former stars of the acclaimed buddy cop show Spooky and the Cop, they seemingly despise each other in present day.
+Michael has married a younger woman named Ava (Jameela Jamil), who made her fortune by founding SheTrade, an online discount brokerage for women.
 Kathleen begs Michael to reunite in a one-night-only performance of The Ghosts of Pensacola at a dinner theater to revitalize her career, and he reluctantly accepts after Ava convinces him.

-After three weeks of rehearsals, Kathleen's demanding directing and Michael's behavior make for a toxic environment.
+Kathleen's demanding direction and Michael's behavior make for a toxic environment.
 The play includes several stage effects, including shaking rafters to simulate planes flying overhead and a trapdoor for Kathleen, all designed by stage manager Phil (Chris McKinney).
-During the performance, as castmate Rebecca (Audrey Corsa) delivers a monologue in character as their crippled daughter, the two stage an argument over their earpieces, overheard by the theatre staff, during which Kathleen rigs the spotlight to fall during the plane effect and Michael sabotages the trapdoor, removing the mat below and replacing the stop on the door with a piece of dry ice.
-When the spotlight just misses Michael, he seemingly collapses due to a stress-induced heart condition.
-As Ava rushes to the stage to give him his medication, she falls through the trapdoor and is killed, with the police deeming it an accident.
-It is revealed that Kathleen and Michael are lovers and conspired to kill Ava for her fortune.
+As cast-mate Rebecca (Audrey Corsa) delivers a monologue, the two stage an argument over their earpieces, which is overheard by the theatre staff.
+Kathleen then rigs a spotlight to fall during the plane effect and Michael sabotages the trapdoor, removing the mat below and replacing the stop on the door with a piece of dry ice.
+When the spotlight misses Michael, he seemingly collapses due to a stress-induced heart condition.
+As Ava rushes to the stage to give him his medication, she falls through the trapdoor and is killed.
+It is later revealed that Kathleen and Michael were actually secret lovers who conspired to kill Ava for her wealth.

 Three weeks prior, Charlie (Natasha Lyonne) is fired from her job as a waitress.
 She runs into Phil, who refers her for a job at the dinner theater.
 During rehearsal, Charlie annoys Kathleen by performing her duties while wearing soundproof earbuds.
-Charlie derides Kathleen's acting with her anti-lying ability, calling out Kathleen's lack of conviction.
-Ava tips Charlie to ensure her wine glass is never empty during the show.
-Phil is derelict in his stage managing duties, having fallen asleep after Kathleen drugged his thermos.
+In return, Charlie derides Kathleen's acting with her anti-lying ability, calling out her lack of conviction.
+Ava generously tips Charlie to ensure her wine glass is never empty during the show.
+Despite previously encouraging Michael to do the show, she hopes that the play will be a failure and end Michael's aspirations for good.